zwily/typus/README.md

     rake typus:misc         # Install Paperclip, acts_as_list, acts_as_tree.
     rake typus:roles        # List current roles
     rake typus:ssl          # Intall ssl_requirement plugin.

-### Configure

-The following generator installs required assets to the public folder of your Rails application, generates configuration files on `config` folder and generates the required database migration files.

-    $ script/generate typus_files

-After creating the files migrate your database:

-    $ rake db:migrate

-And finally create the first user, to do it, start the application server, go to <http://0.0.0.0:3000/admin> and follow the instructions.

 ## Plugin Configuration Options